Sustainability @ PLU Dining & Culinary Services

 We are committed to purchasing and operational practices and menu choices that sustain the health and well-being of the environment, communities, and the people producing and eating food.
 Our sustainability and production managers work closely with vendors to source local, all-natural and organic products.

-- Our of our shell and liquid eggs are sourced from Steibrs Farms in Yelm, WA, their eggs typically make it from hen house to us in as little as 3 days!
-Steibrs Farms eggs are produced by 100% cage free hens who are fed 100 % vegetarian diet free of any animal by-products and free from hormones and antibiotics.
+- Our of our shell and liquid eggs are sourced from Stiebrs Farms in Yelm, WA, their eggs typically make it from hen house to us in as little as 3 days!
+Stiebrs Farms eggs are produced by 100% cage free hens who are fed 100 % vegetarian diet free of any animal by-products and free from hormones and antibiotics.

 - Chicken breast, used in all chicken salads at Good Things, served on the salad bar and pizzas at Aglio is sourced from Draper Valley Farms, Mt.
 Vernon, WA.
 They provide free-range chicken that was locally raised and that has been humanely raised while being fed a 100% vegetarian diet.